MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 The following are some examples of how manifest files can define the scope of your Q# project.

-In this example, *author* is the only field specified, and therefore all *.qs files in this directory and all its subdirectories are included in the project.
+In this example, *author* is the only field specified, and therefore all *.qs files in this directory and all its subdirectories are included in the Q# project.

 ```json
 {